Chocolate: It’s a sacred confectionery.

 The biggest mistake you can make when making cannabis chocolate is cooking at too high a heat.
 Low temperatures are always preferred when adding cannabutter or cannabis oil to the mixture, as too high a heat can break down the cannabinoids, rendering the finished product devoid of psychoactive effects.
 Using a double boiler is one of the best ways of keeping the heat at a moderate temperature.

 The second common mistake committed when making edibles is not decarbing the cannabis, and proceeding to cook with raw weed.
-The THCA naturally present in your weed must be turned into THC for the edible to give you any sort of high.
-Converting THCA into THC is best attained through decarboxylation, a chemical reaction initiated by heat.

 Lastly, another common mistake made when making cannabis chocolate is failing to evenly distribute the cannabutter or cannabis oil when mixing.
 Make sure that you are stirring the mix in well during the cooking process to ensure that each square of chocolate has an even potency of cannabis.